aaainkim/aaainkim.github.io/README.md

 # aaainkim.github.io
-Ain's blog on Jekyll and Github
+Ain's blog via Jekyll and Github made for 10th birthday with love by Dad.